-As the discussion of the "successes" of the Philippine labor market (Sicat [2004]) makes clear, Filipino workers do very well when they are challenged to test their skill and ability against others.
-It is the espousal of welfare-oriented thinking that has set back much of the progress of employment in the country.
+As the discussion of the "successes" of the Philippine labor market in this paper makes clear, Filipino workers do very well when they are challenged to test their skill and ability against others.
+It is the espousal of welfare oriented thinking that has set much of the progress of employment in the country.

 The same problem of attitudinal change is required not only among the labor sector leadership but also in the labor bureaucracy of the government.
 When the government decided to change the name of the department of labor into a department of "labor and employment," there was only a cosmetic change.
-The bureaucracy continued its aggressive advocacy of what it considered to be its main mandate, which was to continue to be the guardian of labor and to add to the bureaucracy working for the protection and enhancement of labor welfare laws and regulations.
+The bureaucracy continued its aggressive advocacy of what it considered to be its main mandate, which was to continue to be the guardian of labor and it was there largely to continue to add to the bureaucracy working for the protection and enhancement of labor welfare laws and regulations.